nock/nock/README.md

 - `body` - the body of the call, if any
 - `status` - the HTTP status of the reply (e.g. `200`)
 - `response` - the body of the reply which can be a JSON, string, hex string representing binary buffers or an array of such hex strings (when handling `content-encoded` in reply header)
-- `headers` - the headers of the reply
+- `rawHeaders` - the headers of the reply which are formatted as a flat array containing header name and header value pairs (e.g. `['accept', 'application/json', 'set-cookie', 'my-cookie=value']`)
 - `reqheader` - the headers of the request

 If you save this as a JSON file, you can load them directly through `nock.load(path)`.
 Then you can post-process them before using them in the tests.
 For example, to add request body filtering (shown here fixing timestamps to match the ones captured during recording):